adrahon/vagrant-kvm/README.md

 Vagrant-libvirt covers a lot more libvirt options, local and remote hosts and multiple hypervisors, such as Xen, LXC and KVM/qemu.

-In early 2014, Varant-libvirt only support kvm/qemu in local host, there is no big feature difference.
+In early 2014, Vagrant-libvirt only supports kvm/qemu in local host, there is no big feature difference.

 Here are a few difference: